Today is a lovely day to discuss the potential health benefits of alligator pepper.

 Alligator pepper may help to lower blood pressure, which is a major risk factor for cardiovascular disease.

-In one study, rats with high blood pressure caused by a drug were given alligator pepper extract, which lowered their blood pressure by a lot.
+In one study, rats with drug-induced high blood pressure received alligator pepper extract, which significantly lowered their blood pressure.

 In addition to its potential blood pressure-lowering effects, alligator pepper may also improve circulation.